ClamEater14/GaussianJordanElimination/README.md

 ## Disclaimer
 This is meant to be used as a coding practice for me. ***DO NOT USE THIS PROGRAM TO CHEAT IN ANY EVALUATIONS!!***
-**I am NOT responsible for any of your academic misconduct charges because of using this program.**
+**I am NOT responsible for any of your academic misconduct charges as  using this program.**

 ## Try It Out!
 Run the Repl here: [https://repl.it/@CalebLam14/GaussianJordanElimination#Main.java](https://repl.it/@CalebLam14/GaussianJordanElimination#Main.java)